ZihengChen/ImageAlgorithm/README.md

 Image Algorithm is a clustering algorithm based [fast search and find of density peaks](http://science.sciencemag.org/content/344/6191/1492).
 Comparing with other popular clustering methods, such as DBSCAN,  one of the most prominent advantages of Image Algorithm is being highly parallelizable.
-This Repository is an implementation of Image Algorithm, supporting strong GPU acceleration.
+This repository is an implementation of Image Algorithm for GENERAL purpose, supporting GPU acceleration.
 For now, the implementation includes three backends: numpy, CUDA and OpenCL.

 | backend | dependency | Support Platform | Support Device |
 | :---: | :---: | :---: | :---: |